swarm-game/swarm/README.md

 ![Editor with problem popup](images/editor.png)

 See the `editors` folder for details on how to configure your editor.
-Currently, Emacs and VS Code are officially supported, but more can be added.
+Currently, emacs and VS Code are officially supported, but more can be added.

 Community